Counting the number of trigonal curves of genus 5 over finite fields: Plane curves.

 The curves in $T(k)$ can be separated into those which have an ordinary cusp and those which have an ordinary node.
-The curves that have an ordinary node can then be further separated into those that have both tangents defined over $k$, in which case it is a split node and those for which the tangents are a conjugate $2$-tuple, a non-split node.
-We will count these three types of curves separately.
+When a node has both tangents defined over $k$ we say it is a split node.
+If the tangents form a conjugate pair it is a non-split node.

-Let $C$ be a curve in $T(k)$ and let $P$ be its singular point.
-Since $P$ is the only singular point of $C$ it is defined over $k$.
-If $P$ is a split node then we can apply a $k$-linear coordinate change such that $P$ gets mapped to $(0:0:1)$ and the tangents at $P$ get mapped to the lines $x$ and $y$.
-We can count the number of curves in $T(k)$ that have a split node by first counting the curves that have a singularity at $(0:0:1)$ with tangents $x,y$ and then dividing by a suitable subset of $\text{PGL}_3(k)$.
+Consider a curve in $T(k)$ that has a split node.
+Since the curve has no other singularities, the node must be defined over $k$.
+So we can apply a $k$-linear coordinate change that maps the node to $(0:0:1)$ and its tangents to $\{x=0\}$ and $\{y=0\}$.
+This means that we can count the number of curves in $T(k)$ that have a split node by first counting those that have a singularity at $(0:0:1)$ with tangents $\{x=0\},\{y=0\}$, and then dividing by a suitable subset of $\text{PGL}_3(k)$.
 We develop some notation for this.

-\begin{notation} We write $\mathbf{P}$ for the fixed point $(0:0:1)$. \end{notation}
+\begin{notation} We write $\mathbf{P}$ for the fixed point $(0:0:1)\in\mathbb{P}^2_k$. \end{notation}